 If you’re looking to make your next sneaker acquisition one that sports the iconic swoosh, it quickly becomes apparent that choosing just a single pair is not easy.
 Since its humble beginning as Blue Ribbon Sports back in 1964, the Oregon-based sportswear brand has come a long way, and nowhere is this more apparent than its sneaker collection.
 Only in 1978, the company changed its name to NIKE, Inc, while transforming into a brand that today has the highest brand value among competitors.

 Nike has released game-changing footwear across every category.
 From its performance-driven running and basketball silhouettes to its more streetwear-focused offerings, there’s bound to be a sneaker with a swoosh and your name on it.
 In fact, you can quite literally put your name on their shoes using NikeiD – but we’ll leave that for you to explore.

 For now, let’s take a look at the best shoes that Nike has released since their inception, whether to help you buy the right pair, or simply as an educational exercise.
 Bear in mind that this list is in no particular order.

 This is the type of shoe you can write a whole book about.
 Its rich history includes collaborations with iconic artists across a variety of mediums, from rappers of the ’90s to some of the world’s most respected designers.
 The simple and timeless silhouette has gone through countless variations and served as the inspiration for many shoes to come after it.

-Today, you can find the Air Force 1 in a variety of colorways and materials, from Nike’s Flyknit technology, to Foamposite to Liquid Metal and much more.
-The newest iteration is the Utility, which features techwear-inspired details such as the Velcro strap where the laces would usually be, as well as a striking gray and neon green colorway.
+Today, you can find the Air Force 1 in a variety of colourways and materials, from Nike’s Flyknit technology to Foamposite to Liquid Metal and much more.
+The newest iteration is the Utility, which features techwear-inspired details such as the Velcro strap where the laces would usually be, as well as a striking grey and neon green colourway.